microsoft/code-with-engineering-playbook/ml-fundamentals/ml-feasibility-study.md

 ### Hypothesis testing

-* Design several potential solutions using theoretically applicable algorithms and techniques
+* Design several potential solutions using theoretically applicable algorithms and techniques, starting with the simplest reasonable baseline
 * Train model(s)
 * Evaluate performance and determine if satisfactory
 * Tweak experimental solution designs based on outcomes
 * Iterate
 * Thoroughly document each step and outcome, plus any resulting hypotheses for easy following of the decision making process

 ### Risk assessment